 Claudio Dicochea, De Amor Prohibido y el Anaquista, El Emcee 2.0, 2014.
 Color lithograph on Rives BFK.
 Collection of DePaul Art Museum, Art Acquisition Endowment Fund, 2014.42.

-Featured artists include Freddy Alborta, Emilio Amero, Lola Alvarez Bravo, Manuel Alvarez Bravo, Enrique Chagoya, Martín Chambi, Carlos Cortez, Karen Dana, Nicolás de Jesús, Alejandro Diaz, Claudio Dicochea, Salvador Dominguez, Maria Gaspar, Luis D. Gismondi, Luis Guzman, Ester Hernández, Benito Huerta, Graciela Iturbide, William Henry Jackson, Marisa Morán Jahn, Luis Jiménez, Alejandro Jiménez-Flores, Salvador Jiménez-Flores, Caroline Kent, Sam Kirk, Melissa Leandro, José Lerma, Luis Marquez, Nicole Marroquin, Alfredo Martinez, Yvette Mayorga, Harold Mendez, Vik Muniz, Errol Ortiz, Diego Rivera, Sebastian Rodriguez, Filemón Santiago, Diana Solis, Edra Soto, Vincent Valdez, Derek Webster, and Mario Ybarra, Jr.
+Featured artists in the exhibition include Alberto Aguilar, Tanya Aguiñiga, Candida Alvarez, Ramón Miranda Beltrán, Enrique Chagoya, Carlos Cortez, Karen Dana, Nicolás de Jesús, Alejandro Diaz, Claudio Dicochea, Salvador Dominguez, Dianna Frid, Maria Gaspar, Luis D. Gismondi, Luis Guzman, Ester Hernández, Benito Huerta, Graciela Iturbide, Marisa Morán Jahn, Luis Jiménez, Alejandro Jiménez-Flores, Salvador Jiménez-Flores, Caroline Kent, Sam Kirk, Rodrigo Lara, Melissa Leandro, José Lerma, Luis Marquez, Nicole Marroquin, Alfredo Martinez, Yvette Mayorga, Harold Mendez, Vik Muniz, Errol Ortiz, Diego Rivera, Sebastian Rodriguez, Filemón Santiago, Diana Solis, Edra Soto, Vincent Valdez, Derek Webster, and Mario Ybarra, Jr.

 LatinXAmerican was organized by current and former museum staff and student interns: